-Dr. Dennis Gross Alpha Beta Peels had landed on my desk a few days prior, and I immediately put them in my purse to take home—I've heard such great things.
+Dr. Dennis Gross Alpha Beta Peels ($88) had landed on my desk a few days prior, and I immediately put them in my purse to take home—I've heard such great things.
 People swear by these peels to get rid of blackheads.
 I'm a newbie to at-home peels.
 I'm blessed with abnormally sensitive skin that freaks out over practically everything (so fun, I know), so I've always proceeded with caution when it comes to peels I'm in charge of doing myself.
 The old me would have left it up to a professional.
-But after I recently tried Dermaclear Micro Milk Peel and my skin glowed for days, I've been down to give others a try.
+But after I recently tried a lactic acid peel and my skin glowed for days, I've been down to give others a try.

 What I love about Gross's peels is that he formulated a gentle version specifically made for sensitive skin.
 Of course, I was drawn to these first.
 It comes with two different pads.
-The "Step One" pad is packed with nourishing and hydrating acids that remove dead skin cells and rejuvenate your pores.
-The "Step Two" pad has alpha hydroxy acid, which delivers anti-aging benefits and smoothes your skin's texture (we'll get more into alpha hydroxy acid and what exactly it is later).
+The "Step One" pad is packed with nourishing and hydrating acids meant to remove dead skin cells and rejuvenate your pores.
+The "Step Two" pad has alpha hydroxy acid, which promises to deliver anti-aging benefits and smooth your skin's texture (we'll get more into alpha hydroxy acid and what exactly it is later).

-After cleansing my skin, I opened up the little package that revealed the step one pre-soaked pad.
+After cleansing my skin, I opened up the little package that revealed the first pre-soaked pad.
 I lathered it all over my skin and immediately felt a tingly sensation.
 I'll admit, this scared me.
 I could tell that it was working, but the immediate tingly sensation made me feel like my skin was preparing for some sort of weird reaction.
 After about 30 seconds, it calmed down, and I applied the second pad in circular motions.
 I waited a minute in the mirror and then touched my face.
-It felt pillow soft and clean.
+It felt pillow-soft and clean.
 It also looked less washed-out and noticeably plumper.
 What did this?
-AHA.
+Alpha hydroxy acids — AKA AHAs.

-"AHAs, also known as alpha hydroxy acids, are naturally occurring acids that have exfoliating properties that enhance the natural process of exfoliation in the skin," explained Austin.
+"AHAs are naturally occurring acids that have exfoliating properties that enhance the natural process of exfoliation in the skin," explains Austin.
 "Some examples include malic acids from apples, lactic acid from milk, and glycolic acid from sugar cane."

-Gross doesn't want you to follow you in my footsteps and be scared of them.
+Gross doesn't want you to follow in my footsteps and be scared of AHA peels.
 "I always advise my patients not to be shy with acids.
-They are amazing for your skin," he said.
+They are amazing for your skin," he says.
 "Alpha hydroxy acids work with different mechanisms to remove the top layer of skin, otherwise known as the keratin layer, which is the superficial portion of the upper layer called the epidermis.
 My Alpha Beta Daily Peels contain multiple acids at low concentrations in order to be gentle and effective with no downtime."

-"AHA peels rejuvenate the skin by enhancing exfoliation," said Austin.
+"AHA peels rejuvenate the skin by enhancing exfoliation," says Austin.
 "This exfoliation allows for dead skin cells to be loosened and removed to prevent buildup that causes skin to appear dull while also evening out skin pigmentation, tone, enhancing collagen production, and helping to reverse the signs of aging.
-In addition to a more radiant, youthful appearance, AHAs also shrink pores and have the ability to reduce acne."
+In addition to a more radiant, youthful appearance, AHAs also shrink [the appearance of] pores and have the ability to reduce acne."